Carlos Santana: Early career

 Santana was influenced by popular artists of the 1950s such as B.B.
 King, T-Bone Walker, Javier Batiz, and John Lee Hooker.
-Soon after he began playing guitar, he joined local bands along the "Tijuana Strip" where he was able to begin developing his own sound.
+Soon after he began playing guitar, he joined local bands along the "Tijuana Strip", where he was able to begin developing his own sound.
 He was also introduced to a variety of new musical influences, including jazz and folk music, and witnessed the growing hippie movement centered in San Francisco in the 1960s.
 After several years spent working as a dishwasher at Tic Tock Drive-In No2 and busking to pay for a Gibson SG, replacing a destroyed Gibson Melody Maker, Santana decided to become a full-time musician.
-In 1966, he was chosen along with other musicians to form an ad hoc band to substitute for that of an intoxicated Paul Butterfield set to play a Sunday matinee at Bill Graham's Fillmore Auditorium.
+In 1966, he was chosen along with other musicians to form an ad hoc band to substitute for that of an intoxicated Paul Butterfield to play a Sunday matinee set at Bill Graham's Fillmore Auditorium.
 Graham selected the substitutes from musicians he knew primarily through his connections with the Butterfield Blues Band, Grateful Dead, and Jefferson Airplane.
 Santana's guitar playing caught the attention of both the audience and Graham.

 During the same year he and fellow street musicians David Brown (bass guitar), Marcus Malone (percussion) and Gregg Rolie (lead vocals, Hammond Organ B3), formed the Santana Blues Band.
-Playing a highly original blend of Latin-infused rock, jazz, blues, salsa, and African rhythms, the band gained an immediate following on the San Francisco club circuit.